Threats to the Brazilian Amazon

-Brazil's remote Amazon heartlands are currently threatened by intensive industrial development plans that include the creation of massive hydroelectric dams, natural gas and petroleum extraction projects, and industrial waterways to transport natural resources.
+Brazil's remote Amazon heartlands are threatened by industrial developments including the creation of massive hydroelectric dams, deforestation for livestock, invasive extraction projects such as mining, natural gas and oil drilling, and the construction of industrial waterways to transport these natural resources.

 Powerful political and economic interests are accelerating infrastructure expansion to reap short-term profits without heeding enormous social and environmental costs.
 Continued development at this scale is unsustainable.
 Additionally, many forest communities oppose the detrimental impacts of these industrial projects on their lands, livelihoods and health.
 Rather than diversifying its power supply to integrate cleaner energy sources such as wind and solar power, or by introducing energy efficiency measures, the Brazilian government currently plans to maintain its dependence on a dirty greenhouse gas-emitting infrastructure.
 Brazil plans to meet future energy needs with a reckless dam-building boom in the Amazon, which will endanger the region's last ecosystems and wild rivers upon which forest communities depend.

 In brazen violation of international human rights conventions as well as national law, Brazil is currently constructing Belo Monte, mega-dam on the Xingu River.
 Additionally, the government plans to build a second massive dam complex on the neighboring Tapajós River and its tributaries.
 These projects follow in the footsteps of the disastrous Madeira River Complex, portending an ominous future for the Amazon and its peoples.
 The construction of both mega-dams will have irreversible impacts on indigenous communities, biodiversity, and global climate.

 What We Do: Our Work in Brazil